10 Day Iceland Ring Road Itinerary

 Today you’ll drive toward Lake Mývatn, home to some of Iceland’s most volcanic landscapes.

-From the East, it’s a long drive along the ring road toward Mývatn.
-On the way, you could make the detour to Stuðlagil Canyon to admire the basalt columns that make up both sides of the canyon, with icy-blue water between them.
+On the way and about 1 hour and 45 minutes into your drive, I'd suggest making a quick detour off the ring road to Stuðlagil Canyon to admire the basalt columns that make up both sides of the canyon, with icy-blue water between them.

-Otherwise, it’s just more gorgeous countryside on the way toward Dettifoss Waterfall, the most powerful waterfall in Europe with an average flow rate of 193m3 every second pouring over the edge.
-To admire its raw power, make sure to take the paved road on the western side of the canyon to get there, road 862.
+Once back onto the route, it's just more gorgeous countryside on the way toward Dettifoss Waterfall, the most powerful waterfall in Europe with an average flow rate of 193m3 every second pouring over the edge.
+The waterfall is reached via 2 roads leading off of the ring road, about a 30-mintute drive.
+To admire its raw power from the best viewpoint, make sure to take the paved road on the western side of the canyon to get there, road 862.

 Back near the ring road, the geothermal area of Hverir feels like another planet, with orange-red earth, steaming fumaroles, and mud pots that hiss, sizzle, and boil.